Loading Events

 Australia’s foremost investment executives and leading global managers come together for a high-impact one-day forum examining the strategic investment themes shaping 2026.

-Gain actionable insights on delivering investment excellence amid accelerated AI adoption, increasing geopolitical and market fragmentation, and evolving central bank policy frameworks.
+Gain actionable insights on delivering investment excellence amid a constantly changing investment landscape characterised by increasing geopolitical and market fragmentation, structural change, evolving central bank policy and increased reliance on AI and data.
 An expert lineup will explore:

-• Geopolitical Risk and Structural Change – critical insights into global economic decisions impacting structural market shifts and central bank monetary policies
+• Navigating structural change and monetary policy – critical insights into global economic decisions impacting structural market shifts and central bank monetary policies

 If you’re making investment decisions and shaping your organisation’s investment strategy, this is the room to be in.